davetron5000/angular-rails-book/front.md

-# Intro: Angular and Rails in Production
+# AngularJS, Rails, and Production

 The latest wave of JavaScript frameworks present an interesting problem to experienced Rails developers.
-On their own, these frameworks can only do but so much, since they are designed to run on the client-side, in a browser.
-This means that for anything interesting—any real application you might want to create—you need a back-end.
+On their own, these frameworks can only do so much, since they are designed to run on the client-side, in a browser.
+This means that for any real applicaiton you might create, you need a back-end.

 Rails is a terrific back-end, however it wasn't designed with a JavaScript framework like AngularJS in mind.
-This means that there isn't a clear “Rails Way” of managing the code needed to use it.
+Rails' view of the world is serving up pages and HTML.
+Rich Javascript-based single-page applications aren't something Rails encourages.
 Angular, of course, wasn't designed with Rails in mind either, since it is entirely back-end agnostic.

-Because of this, there is no clear path to using Angular in your Rails app.
-Further, because Rails wasn't designed around heavy use of JavaScript, there's no “Rails Way” for managing front-end assets and using them with the asset pipeline.
+The result is that there is no “Rails Way” for managing the front-end assets needed to create a rich JavaScript application using AngularJS.

 This mini-book is going to change that.
 We're going to see step-by-step instructions for building a Rails app with Angular, and getting it deployed to production.
 That means we'll properly configure the asset pipeline, provide a solution for managing front-end assets, and see how to integrate testing the front-end code into your app.

 This is not a Rails or Angular tutorial.
 If you'd like to learn Angular, I would suggest completing their [tutorial].
-Type out the code.
+Don't just readit, type out the code.
 Run the code.
 Tweak the code.
-It only takes an hour or so, and you'll feel confident you can start using Angular.
+It only takes an hour or so, and it'll give the confidence you  need to start using Angular (that's what I did).

-That's what I did, but I was left with a lot of unanswered questions:
+Once you're familiar enough with Angular to start building an app, you'll find there are a lot of unanswered questions:

 [tutorial]: http://docs.angularjs.org/tutorial/step_00